meaganck/meaganck/README.md

 -->

 ## About 💬
-- Pursing Bachelor of Cognitive Science
+- Pursing Bachelor of Cognitive Science with Concentration in Computer Science
 - Languages and Tools: C, Java, Python, HTML and CSS